Horned helmet

 Persian pre-Islamic horned kulah khud with a demon face.

 Horned helmets were worn by many people around the world.
 Headpieces mounted with animal horns or replicas were also worn since ancient history, as in the Mesolithic Star Carr Frontlets.
-These were probably used for religious ceremonial or ritual purposes, as horns tend to be impractical on a combat helmet.
 Much of the evidence for these helmets and headpieces comes from depictions rather than the items themselves.

 Prehistoric Middle East & Cyprus

 Horned hats have been used to signify deities in Mesopotamia and Cyprus, and also kings, as seen on the Victory Stele of Naram-Sin.
 More horns signified higher importance.